Medical Negligence Solicitors in Bath

 For a compensation claim to proceed, there must be both causation and damages.

-How can I prove negligence?
+How can I prove a clinical negligence claim?

 Proving that negligence was the cause of your injury can be time-consuming and difficult.
 As a result, claims require handling from solicitors who specialise in medical negligence.
 Your lawyer will build a strong case with the use of your medical records, independent medical assessments and witness statements.

-Depending on the nature of your claim, your lawyer may look at other things, too.
+Depending on the nature of your claim, your expert medical lawyer may look at other things, too.
 Such as, how often a diagnostic machine receive servicing?
 Additionally, whether it operates correctly.
 They will compare the standard of care you receive with that in which comparable facilities provide.

 This can show that you receive care lower than what is acceptable in that branch of medicine.
 In short, they will go through every step of your care to identify and show where it was negligent.